 Increasing availability of satellite imagery influences many global and local processes and industries.
 Accurate information helps to understand how the world is changing on a day-to-day and hour-to-hour timescale.
 SAR imagery proves changes in long-term and shows what is going on right now.

 The applications vary from large scale to very local issues: for example from natural disasters to identifying sea traffic in a selected area.
 The applications can be categorised for example, to land and maritime end uses.
-As an example, one increasingly important SAR data application is flood mapping, which measures water heights and changes in land environments.

 For maritime use cases, SAR satellite data provides three main benefits compared with optical data: